 Apart from the slim and lightweight design, this laptop also has an aluminum cover that complements its appearance.
 The Acer Aspire 5 Slim Laptop also has Acer TrueHarmony that delivers superior sound.

 And the best part?
 The laptop comes with Windows 10 in S mode.
 What does this mean for you?
-It means that you can surf using Microsoft Edge that has advanced security features.
+It means that you can surf using Microsoft Edge, which has advanced security features.
 Besides, you can easily switch from S mode to browse the web.

 The laptop has a 128GB SSD, 4GB RAM, and Vega 3 graphics.